sezero/quakespasm/README.txt

   o  Quakespasm allows loading new games (mods) on the fly with "game
      GAMENAME"

-  3.0.1.
+  3.1.
 Music Playback

   From 0.85.4 Quakespasm can play back external MP3, OGG and Wave music files.

-  o  Tracks should be named "track01.ogg, track02.ogg" ... (for
+  o  Tracks should be named "track02.ogg, track03.ogg" ... (for example.
-     example), and placed into "Quake/id1/music".
+     There is no track01), and placed into "Quake/id1/music".

-  o  Linux users may need some extra libraries installed : libmad  for
+  o  Linux users may need some extra libraries installed: libmad-0.15.1b
-     MP3, and libogg and libvorbis for OGG.
+     for MP3, and libogg-1.2.2 and libvorbis-1.3.2 for OGG.

   o  Use the "-nomusic" option to disable this feature.